Thanood/monterey-user-manual/creating_new_application/Aurelia-CLI/custom.md

 <br>

 The next required data is the definition of the application's name (Image 2).
 This is the name that will appear on the Monterey's list-view of all open applications.
-Since this same name will be used as the name of the folder where the application "lives", this name needs to be unique.
+Since this same name will be used as the **name of the folder** where the application "lives", this name needs to be unique and should not contain blank spaces.
 Observe that Monterey verifies each proposed application name for uniqueness.

 <p align=center>
   <img src="https://cloud.githubusercontent.com/assets/2712405/17986764/5f872ade-6aea-11e6-8fd4-7ffb08f3a999.png"></img>